MONARCHKOLI/interview-activeadmin/README.md

 # Epion Interview Project

-Hi and thanks for being interested in coming to work here at Epion Health.
-Our team values building, reviewing, and pairing on well-crafted applications and we'd like to find out more about how _you_ build applications by working on a small project together.
+Thanks for being interested in coming to work here at Epion Health.
+Our team values building, reviewing, and pairing on well-crafted applications.
+This repo was built to test how you build applications and how you would fit in working with the team at Epion.
+It's a simplified version of our main Check-in application, and will give you some insight into our product development process.
+If you'd like to learn more about our Check-in product please visit our [website](http://www.epionhealth.com/checkin-how-it-works-2/)

-## The CheckIn app

-The Epion CheckIn application provides a quick and easy way for patients to fill out all the necessary medical information for their appointment on an iPad.
-We're going to use a *very* simple version of the application so we can focus on adding new functionality without getting too deep in the weeds on the details of the real application.

-That said, we'd like to treat this like a real project.
-That means writing good, well-factored code, including meaningful tests, and solving the problem in front of us with both thoughtfulness and efficiency.

-This repo contains a Rails application with the same kind of testing infrastructure (RSpec and friends) that we use to build our real world app.
+## Let's get started (Take home section)

+### Setup

+Please go ahead and clone this repo and run `bin/setup` to get everything up and running.
+Before you start, you should have:

+* Ruby 2.5.1
+* Postgres 9.4 or higher (we use 10.x)
+* Node 9+
+* Yarn 1.9.x

+The setup process will install dependencies, and automatically configure the database to have a sample patient to work with for your interview.
+If you run into any issues with setup, please reach out to your interview team to ask for assistance.

+### First passing spec

+Now that your repo is setup, we can start the fun stuff!
+Go ahead and run `bundle exec rspec`.
+You should see one failing spec.

+- [ ] add enough code to make this test pass
+- [ ] open a pull-request with the changes for us to review
+- [ ] Email your interview team with a link to the PR.

+We will review your PR as a team, and reach back out to you to set up a pairing session

-## The problem to solve
+## The problem to solve (Pairing Session)

-One of the most common pieces of check-in paperwork is a patient questionaire to help assess if a patient is suffering from a specific ailment, which we'll call a "screener".
+One of the most common pieces of check-in paperwork is a patient questionnaire to help assess if a patient is suffering from a specific ailment, which we'll call a "screener".
 We've implemented a number of screeners in our application, but for the this exercise, you're going to add the first one, the PHQ for depression screening.

 Details about the screener are here: http://www.cqaimh.org/pdf/tool_phq9.pdf

 In a nutshell, we need to

-[ ] Create a form with the first 2 scored questions the patient can complete [ ] Calculate the resulting score based on the rules (below) [ ] Store the results for this checkin
+- [ ] Create a form with the first 2 scored questions the patient can complete
+- [ ] Calculate the resulting score based on the rules (below)
+- [ ] Store the results for this checkin
-[ ] Notify the user that they need additional screening if their score is appropriate
+- [ ] Notify the user that they need additional screening if their score is appropriate

 There's lots of other things we can do, but this is the simplest starting point.